finos/open-resource-broker/docs/root/deployment/traditional.md

 ## Overview

-Deploy the Open Host Factory Plugin directly on servers using traditional installation methods.
+Deploy the Open Resource Broker directly on servers using traditional installation methods.

 ## Direct Installation